anushirahatti/Bank-Marketing-Analysis/README.md

 4. Splitting the dataset into the Training set and Test set.
 5. Feature Scaling, if all the columns are not scaled correctly.

-So, we will be all the steps on the dataset one by one and prepare the final dataset on which we can apply regression and different algorithms.
+So, we will implement all the steps on the dataset one by one and prepare the final dataset on which we can apply classification algorithms.

 1. Get The Dataset.
 We need to extract data from anyone API’s.
 But the data could be in any form.
 So we need to convert it to the CSV format.
 CSV stands for Comma Separated Values.